ZakiZtraki/AndruinoBeginner/content/lessons/day17/lesson.md

 ## Additional resources

-- **Arduino EEPROM guide:** The Instructables article provides an accessible introduction to EEPROM and lists the memory sizes for different boards【264402201497082†L95-L100】.
+- **Arduino EEPROM guide:** The Instructables article provides an accessible introduction to EEPROM and lists the memory sizes for different boards.
-- **Random Nerd Tutorials – Arduino EEPROM explained:** Details how to use `read()`, `write()`, `update()`, and explains the 100 k write/erase limit【577675601178878†L65-L85】.
+- **Random Nerd Tutorials – Arduino EEPROM explained:** Details how to use `read()`, `write()`, `update()`, and explains the 100 k write/erase limit.
-- **Arduino documentation:** The official EEPROM library page includes examples and notes on using `update()` to avoid unnecessary writes and explains that each write takes about 3.3 ms【613704770013087†screenshot】.
+- **Arduino documentation:** The official EEPROM library page includes examples and notes on using `update()` to avoid unnecessary writes and explains that each write takes about 3.3 ms.

 ## Summary

 EEPROM provides a small but powerful way to store data that persists when the Arduino loses power.
-Boards with ATmega328P, such as the Uno, offer 1 KB of storage, while Mega boards provide 4 KB【264402201497082†L95-L100】.
-Each memory cell can handle about 100 000 write cycles, so it’s important to minimise unnecessary writes【264402201497082†L84-L86】.
+Boards with ATmega328P, such as the Uno, offer 1 KB of storage, while Mega boards provide 4 KB ([ATmega328P datasheet](https://ww1.microchip.com/downloads/en/DeviceDoc/ATmega328P-Data-Sheet-DS40002061B.pdf); [ATmega1280/2560 datasheet](https://ww1.microchip.com/downloads/en/DeviceDoc/ATmega640-1280-1281-2560-2561-Data-Sheet-DS40002211A.pdf)).
+Each memory cell can handle about 100 000 write cycles, so it’s important to minimise unnecessary writes ([ATmega328P datasheet](https://ww1.microchip.com/downloads/en/DeviceDoc/ATmega328P-Data-Sheet-DS40002061B.pdf)).
 By using `EEPROM.read()`, `EEPROM.update()` and the higher‑level `put()`/`get()` functions, you can remember states, save user settings, or accumulate counters across resets.
 Careful planning of the memory map and validating loaded data will help you build reliable, persistent projects.